Introduction¶

 # 1

-Later on, we will look at next
+Later on, we will look at next in detail and

 discuss other ways of executing the contents of a generator function.